Ray Jónsson

 Ray Anthony Pepito Jónsson (born 3 February 1979) is a Filipino-Icelandic former footballer and current head coach of 3. deild karla club Reynir Sandgerði.
 He previously played for Úrvalsdeild karla club Keflavík.
 In January 2015 he was signed by Global to reinforce the team for the upcoming United Football League season.
 A former Iceland under-21 international, he has since switched allegiance to the Philippines, making his debut in 2010.
-He plays mainly as a left back but has also played as a winger and even as a forward early in his career.
+He plays mainly as a left-back but has also played as a wide midfielder and as a forward early in his career.

 Club career

-He signed a new three-year contract for Grindavik in March 2010.
+Ray Anthony signed a new three-year contract for Grindavik in March 2010.
 He has played in 146 Úrvalsdeild matches as of September 2010, and also in some domestic and European Cup matches.

 In 2015, Ray Anthony played for Global FC of the United Football League in the Philippines and later returned to Iceland to serve as a playing coach for Grindavik.

 International career

-His father is Icelandic and his mother is a Filipina making him eligible to represent either country at international level.
+Ray Anthony's father is Icelandic and his mother is a Filipina making him eligible to represent either country at international level.
 In 2001, he played two games with the Icelandic under-21 team, but since he has not played for the senior national team, he is eligible to play for the Philippines.
 This is after FIFA removed the age limit on players changing national teams in June 2009.
 In September 2010 he was called up to play for the Philippines national team in the 2010 AFF Suzuki Cup qualification.

 Ray Anthony was initially planning on going to Asia on holiday but was tipped about possibly trying out for the Philippines national team.
 He eventually got in touch with the people involved with the national team and he was able to join the team in time for the 2010 Long Teng Cup.
 He then made his full international debut in their final match against Macau on 12 October 2010, playing the full 90 minutes in a 5–0 win.

 During the Suzuki Cup qualifiers, he played in all three matches and was instrumental in keeping two clean sheets against Timor-Leste and Cambodia.
 This helped the Philippines stay undefeated with one win and two draws and clinch qualification for the 2010 AFF Suzuki Cup.
 His good form would continue at the Suzuki Cup with the Philippines conceding only a single goal in the group stage, in the 1–1 draw with Singapore.
 Thus, the Philippines qualified for the knockout stage of the tournament for the first time ever.
 They faced Indonesia in the semi-finals and in the first-leg, the Philippines lost 1–0 with the goal coming from a mix up between Ray Anthony and goalkeeper Neil Etheridge.
 The Philippines eventually lost 2–0 on aggregate.

 Coaching career

 Grindavík

-When Jónsson returned to Iceland in 2015, he became coach for Grindavík, and also briefly simultaneously played for the club in the fourth division.
+When Ray Anthony returned to Iceland in 2015, he became coach for Grindavík, and also briefly simultaneously played for the club in the fourth division.